potassco/clorm/docs/clorm/predicate.rst

 .. note::

-   The ``refine_field`` function can also be called with only two arguments, rather than three, by ignoring the name for the generated class.
+   The :py:func:`~clorm.refine_field` function can also be called with only two arguments, rather than three, by ignoring the name for the generated class.
 In this case an anonymously generated name will be used.

-As well as explictly specifying the set of refinement values, ``refine_field`` also provides a more general approach where a function/functor/lambda can be provided.
+As well as explictly specifying the set of refinement values, :py:func:`~clorm.refine_field` also provides a more general approach where a function/functor/lambda can be provided.
 This function must take a single input and return ``True`` if that value is valid for the field.
 For example, to define a field that accepts only positive integers:

 .. code-block:: python